As part of SPIEL ’22, EDUCATORS’ DAY will be held again this year. It is aimed at educators, teachers and interested individuals.

-Educationalists with experience of board games will be
+Educationalists with experience of board games were

 - giving practical tips on how to form a board game work group at school,